isomerpages/moe-marisstellahigh/_admission/Admission (Primary)/Waitlist Application.md

 Only shortlisted applicants will be contacted.

-Please submit your application via this link: https://go.gov.sg/waitlistmshsp
+Please submit your application via this [link](https://go.gov.sg/waitlistmshsp).